-We help companies reduce patent-related risk and expense by facilitating a more efficient exchange of value in the patent market.
+We help companies reduce patent litigation risk and corporate legal expense through two primary service offerings: our patent risk management services and our discovery services.
 We recognize that the success of our company depends to a great degree on our ability to attract and retain talented employees who have relevant skills and experience to help us manage and expand our business.
 As such, the principal objectives of our executive compensation programs are the following:

-- to attract and retain talented and experienced executives whose knowledge, skills and performance ensure our continued success; - to provide incentive to our executives to manage our business to meet our short-term and long-term business objectives; - to ensure that our total compensation is fair, reasonable and competitive; and - · to promote teamwork while also recognizing the role each executive officer plays in our success.
+- · to attract and retain talented and experienced executives whose knowledge, skills and performance ensure our continued success; - · to provide incentive to our executives to manage our business to meet our short-term and long-term business objectives; - to ensure that our total compensation is fair, reasonable and competitive; and - to promote teamwork while also recognizing the role each executive officer plays in our success.